front-matter/commonmeta-py/README.md

 # Talbot

 Talbot is a Python library to convert scholarly metadata, modelled after the [briard ruby gem](https://github.com/front-matter/briard).
-Briard is work in progress, the first release is planned for March 2023.
+Talbot is work in progress, the first release on PyPi is planned for March 2023.

 ## Installation